mukunds97/mukunds97/README.md

 ### About Me:
 - Driven AI/ML Engineer with exceptional problem-solving and programming skills with Python proficiency.
-- Graduate student pursuing MEng ECE in the University of Waterloo, with a focus on Artificial Intelligence and Machine Learning.
 - With 3+ years of experience in software development and test automation for industrial and medical units, I specialize in building solutions using Computer Vision and Machine Learning algorithms.

 ### Skills: